noble-assets/orbiter/README.md

 ![Banner](./.assets/banner.png)

-Orbiter is a cross-chain routing infrastructure built on Cosmos SDK to enable seamless cross-chain composability between different chains connected with Noble.
+Orbiter is a cross-chain routing infrastructure built with the Cosmos SDK to enable seamless cross-chain composability between different chains connected with Noble.

 ## Description